blockscout/docs/devs/apis/rpc/account.md

 {% endhint %}

 {% hint style="info" %}
 If the balance hasn't been updated recently, the node is double-checked to fetch the absolute latest balance.
 This will not be reflected in the current request, but once it is updated, subsequent requests will show the updated balance.
-If you want to know if there is a check for another balance, use the `balancemult`i action.
+If you want to know if there is a check for another balance, use the `balancemulti` action.
 That contains a property called `stale` that will let you know to recheck that balance in the near future.
 {% endhint %}

 ## Get balance for multiple addresses